riyankhan/Python-Micro-Projects/README.md

 - Mad libs generator

 ### Execution of codes
-- It can be executed using command prompt, Jupyter Notebook, or any other Python IDEs
+- It can be executed using command prompt, Jupyter Notebook, or any other Python IDEs you are comfortable with